/api/wallets/rename

 Parameters

-New name for the wallet.
-Cannot be empty and must not already exist in the same location.
+New name for the wallet directory.
+Cannot be empty and must not already exist in the same parent directory.
+Only the final directory name changes, not the full path.

 Response